raox77/77script/README.md

 # 77script
-script was not made by me credits to gosheto imribiy AMITXV catgamerop i dont claim ownership
+Dcript was not made by me credits to gosheto imribiy AMITXV catgamerop i dont claim ownership

 its all opensource i only made the script to make it easy for me since i do all of this whenever i install a new custom iso etc

-and it makes it easy
+and it makes the process easier

-you use it at ur own risk
+you use it at your own risk

-i tested them and everything works good for
+i tested them and everything works good no issues

 i didnt see any performance loss